Nikola Topić: 2023–24 season

 On 17 July 2023, Topić signed his first professional contract with Crvena zvezda.
-At the start of the 2023–24 season, Topić was loaned to the Serbian team Mega.
+At the start of the 2023–24 season, Topić was loaned to Serbian team Mega.
 He averaged 18.6 points, 6.9 assists and 3.7 rebounds over 13 games, before being loaned back to Crvena zvezda in December 2023.
 On 4 January 2024, he suffered a knee injury in a game against Partizan Belgrade.

 On 10 April 2024, he won the ABA League Top Prospect award after securing more than half of the votes.
 He averaged 17.9 points, 6.8 assists and 3.6 rebounds when he won the award.

-On 27 May 2024, Topić suffered a partially torn ACL in a game against Partizan Belgrade.
+On 13 May 2024, Topić suffered a partially torn ACL in a game against Partizan Belgrade.

 Oklahoma City Thunder (2024–present)

-2024–25 season

 On 26 June 2024, Topić was selected with the twelfth overall pick by the Oklahoma City Thunder in the 2024 NBA draft.
 On 6 July, he signed with the Thunder.
 It was later announced that Topić was expected to miss the entirety of the 2024–25 season due to surgery on his torn ACL.
-Topić won his first NBA championship in the 2024–25 season despite not playing in a single game, becoming the third-youngest NBA player to win a title.
+Topić won his first NBA championship in 2025 despite not playing in a single game, becoming the third-youngest NBA player to win a title.

-2025–26 season

-On 6 October 2025, it was announced that Topić would miss at least 4 to 6 weeks after undergoing a testicular procedure.
+On 6 October 2025, it was announced that Topić would miss at least four to six weeks after undergoing a testicular procedure.
 On 30 October, Thunder general manager Sam Presti told reporters that the procedure Topić received at MD Anderson Cancer Center in Houston was a biopsy that confirmed a testicular cancer diagnosis, and that after receiving the results, Topić asked the Thunder to not publicly reveal his diagnosis until he had started chemotherapy treatments.
 Topić has been able to work out while beginning chemotherapy, but Presti said there is no timetable for him to make his NBA debut.

+On 9 February 2026, Topić made his NBA G League debut with the Oklahoma City Blue while on assignment from the Thunder, his first game action since his diagnosis.
+On 12 February, he made his NBA debut with the Thunder in a home game against the Milwaukee Bucks.